Banking Virtual Assistants: Today’s Order-Takers, Tomorrow’s Decision-Makers

 - There must be a deep personalization and capability of adaptation to the changing circumstances of the customer and the environment.

 The customers must feel that they are gaining more value by delegating these decisions than they are risking.
 If they think that the risk is low and the assistants will make better decisions for them, then they are more open to receive this service.
-Although we are not close to this point yet, the customers are getting more familiar with this concept as they use the banking chatbots and voice assistants more.
+Although we are not close to this point yet, the customers are getting more familiar with this concept as they use the banking chatbot and voice assistants more.

 In order to build the trust, the banking virtual assistants must ensure that they are working for the customer.
 Second, they must be transparent in terms of the decision making algorithms.
 Third, they should admit and inform the customer honestly, when they are not capable of making the best decision for the customer for the specific moment.